geudde/attic-chest/pages/13.reference/01.porden/docs.md

 * This descri prion is exactly copied from an account accompanied by a sketch, given by Mr. Este in his Lectures at the Royal Institution in 1809, of the sea-snake that was stranded on one of the Orkneys in 1808.
-Its length was fifty-five fc?et ; but as part of the tail was wanting, the animal had probably measured at least sixty, when perfect.
+Its length was fifty-five fc?et; but as part of the tail was wanting, the animal had probably measured at least sixty, when perfect.
 The head resembled that of a horsr.